We can flexibly add a local image (i.e., an image residing on disk) inside of

 function is currently HTML-based, it is only useful for HTML table output.
 To

-use this function inside of data cells, it is recommended that the
+use this function inside of data cells, it is recommended to use

 text_transform()

-function is used.
-With that function, we can specify which
+first.
+With that function, we can specify which data cells

-an image in other places (e.g., in the header, within footnote text, etc.) we
+in other places (e.g., in the header, within footnote text, etc.) we need to

 within the html()